Clm-Roig/Battleship/README.md

 # Battleship - A simple battleship game in Scala :ship:
 <p align="center"><img alt="Battleship" src="https://cdn.pixabay.com/photo/2010/12/06/23/warships-1017_960_720.jpg" width=400></p>

 I developed this game during my 5th year at Polytech Montpellier, in CS & Management.
-Built with [Scala](https://www.scala-lang.org/) (v2.12.6), [SBT](https://www.scala-sbt.org/) and uses [ScalaTest](http://www.scalatest.org/).
+Built with [Scala](https://www.scala-lang.org/) (v2.12.6), [SBT](https://www.scala-sbt.org/) and uses [ScalaTest](http://www.scalatest.org/) and [TypeSafe Config](https://github.com/lightbend/config).
 I tried as much as possible to maintain a [RT](https://en.wikipedia.org/wiki/Referential_transparency)-friendly code, with pure functions in order to test it easily.

 :warning: The user interface is graphically optimised for Linux (usage of console colors, tested), it should be ok for MacOS (need to be tested) but it doesn't work on Windows.